I.N.A. Tiger 38 Special Brazilian Revolver Review

 What is the I.N.A.
 Tiger .38 Special revolver?

 The I.N.A.
-Tiger is a compact, 5-shot .38 Special revolver manufactured in Brazil by I.N.A.
-(Industria Nacional de Armas).
-It features a design heavily influenced by the Smith & Wesson J-frame and was imported into the US by F.I.E.
+Tiger is a compact, 5-shot revolver manufactured in Brazil by Industria Nacional de Armas (I.N.A.).
+It is heavily influenced by the Smith & Wesson J-frame design and was imported into the U.S. by F.I.E.
+It's known for its distinctive tiger engraving and historical significance.

-What are the key design features and potential issues of the I.N.A.
+What are the key design features of the I.N.A.
 Tiger?

 What is the market value and rarity of the I.N.A.
-Tiger revolver?
+Tiger?

 The I.N.A.
 Tiger is considered relatively rare outside of Brazil.
-Its estimated market value typically ranges from $150 to $250, making it an affordable option for collectors of vintage firearms.
+Its estimated used market value ranges from $150 to $250, making it an affordable option for collectors interested in vintage firearms and obscure manufacturing histories.

 Are there any safety concerns with the I.N.A.
 Tiger revolver?

 Yes, the I.N.A.
-Tiger uses an older hammer-mounted firing pin design lacking modern drop safety.
-It's advised not to dry fire it and to handle it carefully to avoid accidental discharge if dropped on the hammer.
+Tiger uses an older hammer-mounted firing pin without modern drop safety features.
+This means it could discharge if dropped on the hammer.
+Dry firing is also discouraged due to potential damage to the firing pin or frame.

 More Reviews Videos You Might Like